datahub-project/datahub/metadata-ingestion/README.md

 ```

 ## Bootstrapping DataHub
-Leverage the mce-cli to quickly ingest lots of sample data and test DataHub in action, you can run below command:
+Run the mce-cli to quickly ingest lots of sample data and test DataHub in action, you can run below command:
 ```
 ➜  python mce_cli.py produce -d bootstrap_mce.dat
 Producing MetadataChangeEvent records to topic MetadataChangeEvent. ^c to exit.